 The exercises will be described in the laboratory workbook and will involve completion of laboratory exercises, calculation and presentation of results.

 A detailed rubric of assessment criteria for laboratory manual will be available on the unit Moodle page.

-Competed laboratory workbooks will be submitted via the Assessment Dropbox on Moodle.
+Competed laboratory workbooks will be submitted via Moodle.

 Assessment Due Date